seud0nym/tch-gui-unhide/README.md

 Some hidden screens included on the device are not enabled, mainly because they fail and cause issues in the GUI, or sometimes more work would be required to implement them than can be done with simple stream editing of the existing files.
 Somne of them are only applicable to older versions of the firmware.

-*PLEASE NOTE: Previous versions of the script (release 2020.08.03 and before) also automatically enabled the beta version of DumaOS on the DJA0231.
-To get this functionality, run the [`dumaos-beta`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities) utility script (see below).*
+### GUI Features incorporated from the Ansuel Custom GUI
+- The **Broadband** screen has been ported in to:
+    - Disable/enable WAN Sensing
+    - Set connection mode manually when WAN Sensing disabled
+    - Allow VLAN ID tagging

 ## What else does it do?
-- You can set the hostname of the device and the domain of the LAN.
-Default Telstra hostnames are removed.
-- Properly enables SSH LAN access (because if you don't and then disable it through the GUI, you can lose SSH access)
+- Properly enables SSH LAN access (because if you don't and then disable it through the GUI, you can lose SSH access).
-- Modernises the GUI a little bit with a light theme by default, or optionally with a dark (night) theme
+- Modernises the GUI a little bit with a light theme by default, or optionally with a dark (night) theme.

+*PLEASE NOTE: Previous versions of the script (release 2020.08.16 and before) also set the hostname and domain.
+This functionality has been moved to the [`de-telstra`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities) utility script.*

 ### DJA0231 Specific
 - If a file called *ipv4-DNS-Servers* is found in the directory from which the script is invoked, the contents will be added to the list of DNS Servers on the **Local Network** screen.
 (See below)
-- Enables VoLTE backup voice service and SMS reception.
 - If run on the 18.1.c.0514 firmware, it will also add a button to access the pre-release version of DumaOS, but only if DumaOS has been enabled.
 To add this button, execute the [`dumaos-beta`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities) script with the `-on` parameter to enable DumaOS before running the `tch-gui-unhide-DJA0231-18.1.c.0514` script.

+*PLEASE NOTE: Previous versions of the script (release 2020.08.03 and before) also automatically enabled the beta version of DumaOS on the DJA0231.
+To get this functionality, run the [`dumaos-beta`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities) utility script (see below).*

 #### ipv4-DNS-Servers file
 The contents of this file are simply the hostname and IP address, which are separated by a space.
 Multiple servers may be added, each on its own line.